casangi/casadocs/docs/tasks/task_tclean.rst

    -  'awproject': A-Projection from aperture illumination models with azimuthally asymmetric beams, including beam rotation, squint correction, conjugate frequency beams and W-projection (Bhatnagar et.al, 2008).
    -  'awp2': A-Projection from aperture illumination models with azimuthally asymmetric beams, including squint correction, beam rotation, and W-projection.

    .. note:: The awp2 gridder will eventually replace the existing
              awproject gridder in a future CASA release.
+At the moment both gridders only support A-projection with the EVLA primary beam.
              While they both implement the same algorithm, there are a few key differences in the implementation details:

-             - awp2 has improved runtime performance as compared with the awproject gridder
+             - awp2 has several bugfixes and feature improvements, and improved runtime performance compared with the 'awproject' gridder
+             - awp2 is the recommended gridder for widefield polarization mosaics (W-Term + polarization).
              - awp2 does not write a persistent CFCache.
 The CFs are generated on the fly during the gridding process.
              - awp2 does **not** implement the "conjbeams" functionality, so in order to